CompuTec/computec-docs/docs/appengine/developers-guide/basic-and-business-logic/development-tools/Configuration/dev-config-json.md

 # Plugin Development Configuration

-This file describe the plugin development configuration and its dependent plugins. so for example when we want to debug the plugin in CompuTec AppEngine we prepare a AE dev.configuration  file that will list all paths to plugins that must be loaded this path must lead to the  dev.config.json.
+This file describe the plugin development configuration and its dependent plugins. so for example when we want to debug the plugin in CompuTec AppEngine we prepare CompuTec AppEngine dev.configuration file that will list all paths to plugins that must be loaded this path must lead to the  dev.config.json.

 ---